Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 The point is that you want to setup your equity money management rules so that as when you do have a loss making period, you'll still have enough trading capital to trade the next time.

-If you lost 87.5% of your trading account capital you'd have to make 640 % profit on your remaining account balance just to get back to break-even.
+If you lost 87.5% of your account capital you'd have to make 640 % profit on your remaining account balance just to get back to break-even.

 As when compared and analyzed to if you lost 32% of your trading capital you'd have to make 47 % profit on your remaining account balance just to get back to break-even.
 To compare this with the above example, 47% maximum draw-down is much easier to break-even than 640% maximum draw down is.